ricardojmendez/spec-kit/templates/commands/specify.md

 - `--branch-prefix <prefix>` or `-BranchPrefix <prefix>` format
 - Keywords like "use prefix", "with prefix", "as a feature branch", "as a bugfix", etc.
 - **Natural language patterns** (also extracts spec number if present):
+  - Scan the entire input for prefix keywords: "feature", "bugfix", "hotfix", "chore", "refactor"
+  - These keywords can appear anywhere in the sentence, not just adjacent to a number
+  - Examples:
-  - "feature 303" → prefix `feature/` and number `303`
+    - "feature 303" → prefix `feature/` and number `303` (adjacent)
+    - "This is feature 221" → prefix `feature/` and number `221` (adjacent in sentence)
-  - "bugfix 666" → prefix `bugfix/` and number `666`
+    - "bugfix 666 fix timeout" → prefix `bugfix/` and number `666` (adjacent)
-  - "hotfix 42" → prefix `hotfix/` and number `42`
+    - "For issue #42, make it a hotfix" → prefix `hotfix/` and number `42` (separated)
+    - "#999 chore task" → prefix `chore/` and number `999` (number first)

-  The reference to prefix and number may come anywhere in the prompt.
+  **Key:** The reference to prefix and number may come anywhere in the prompt - scan the entire input.

 **Common prefix patterns:**